oferei/json-gate/README.md

 ## Usage

+### _jsonly.createSchema_(jsonSchema)

-The first call is to _jsonly.createSchema_, which gets a JSON Schema definition and creates a new _Schema_ object.
+This function gets a JSON Schema definition and returns a new _Schema_ object.
-This function may throw an error if the JSON Schema is malformed.
+It may throw an error if the JSON Schema definition is malformed.
 The error message will describe exactly what part is invalid.

+### _Schema.validate_(jsonObject)

-The second call is to _Schema.validate_, which gets an object and validates it.
+This function gets a JSON object and validates it.
-This function returns/throws the first encountered error, if any.
+If the JSON object does not conform to the schema, an error is thrown (or returned, see _Synchronous/Asynchronous_ below).
-The input object may be edited _in-place_ if the _default_ attribute is used.
+Be aware that the input JSON object may be edited _in-place_ if the _default_ attribute is used.

 ### Errors

 The error messages are human-friendly and detailed.
-For example, "JSON object property 'user.password': length is 3 when it should be at least 6".
+For example: "JSON object property 'user.password': length is 3 when it should be at least 6".
 Ready to be shrink-wrapped and shipped in a 400 Bad Request response!

 ### Synchronous/Asynchronous

-_Schema.validate_ can be used in both ways, as you prefer.
+_Schema.validate_ can be called in two ways, to suit your preference.

-_Schema.validate_ may be called synchronously, as in the example above, with two parameters.
+* Synchronously - as in the example above, with two parameters.
 It returns nothing if ok.
 Otherwise it throws an error.

-_Schema.validate_ may also be called asynchronously by providing a 3rd parameter - a callback function.
+* Asynchronously - by providing a third parameter: a callback function.
-The callback function gets two arguments: error and result (the original object, which may be modified).
+The callback function gets two arguments: error and result (the original JSON object, which may be modified).

+It should be noted that the JSON object passed to the callback function is the same as the input JSON object.
+It is only passed for convenience.
+Any _default_ values used will affect the original JSON object, even when calling asynchronously.

 ## Hello schema

-A _schema_ is defined as a JavaScript object containing various _attributes_.
+A _JSON schema_ is defined as a JavaScript object containing various _attributes_.

 Let's start by analyzing the schema given in the example above.
-* The top type is an object (as opposed to an array)
+* The JSON object should be an object (as opposed to an array)
-* It should have a property named _query_, which should be a string with between 1 and 64 characters
+* It should have a property named _query_, which should be a string with 1 to 64 characters
 * It may optionaly have a property named _maxResults_, which should be an integer with a maximum value of 20
 * If _maxResults_ is missing, it will be generated with a value of 10

 See Attributes section below to learn about more possibilities.

 JSON Schema has recursive capabilities.
 Objects and arrays include other attributes, which may be objects and arrays.
+Notice that objects properties are unordered, whereas array items are ordered.

 ## Attributes

 Below are all the supported attributes.

+Terminology: for this specification, *instance* refers to a JSON value (object or property) that the schema will be describing and validating.

 ### type

-Defines the expected type of the object or property.
-Simple types: string, number, integer, boolean, object, array, null, any.
+Defines the expected instance type.

+It may be one of the simple type: 'string', 'number', 'integer', 'boolean', 'object', 'array', 'null' or 'any'.

+Alternatively _type_ may be an array of simple types and/or schemas.
+In this case the instance type should be one of the types in the array.
+For example, if _type_ is ['string', 'null'] then the instance may be either a string or null.

 The default is 'any'.
-The top level type must be either 'object' or 'array'.
+The top level _type_ must be either 'object' or 'array'.

-The _type_ may alternatively be an array of simple types or schemas.
-In this case the object should be one of the types in the array.
-For example, if _type_ is ['string', 'null'] then the object may be either a string or null.

 ### required

-(array)
-items
-minItems
-maxItems
-uniqueItems

-(object)
-properties
-patternProperties
-additionalProperties
-dependencies

-(number)
-minimum
-exclusiveMinimum
-maximum
-exclusiveMaximum
-divisibleBy

-(string)
-minLength
-maxLength
-pattern

-(item)
-format
-default

-(any)
-enum
-disallow
+A boolean indicating whether an instance is mandatory (true) or optional (false).

+The default is false (=optional).

+### default

+TBD

+### properties

+Applies only to instances of type 'object'.

+Defines the properties of the instance object.
+Properties are considered unordered, the order of the instance properties may be in any order.

+The default is an empty object.

+### patternProperties

+Applies only to instances of type 'object'.

+Not supported yet.

+### additionalProperties

+Applies only to instances of type 'object'.

+Not supported yet.
+Behavior is as if it is the default value, an empty schema, which means that additional properties that are not defined by the _properties_ are allowed.

+### dependencies

+Applies only to instances of type 'object'.

+Not supported yet.

+### items

+Applies only to instances of type 'array'.

+Defines the items of the instance array.

+It may be a schema, in which case all the items in the array must be valid according to the schema.

+Alternatively _items_ may be an array of schemas.
+In this case each position in the instance array must conform to the schema in the corresponding position for this array.
+Additional items are allowed, disallowed, or constrained by the _additionalItems_ attribute.

+### additionalItems

+Applies only to instances of type 'array'.

+TBD

+### minItems

+Applies only to instances of type 'array'.

+TBD

+### maxItems

+Applies only to instances of type 'array'.

+TBD

+### uniqueItems

+Applies only to instances of type 'array'.

+Not supported yet.

+### minimum

+Applies only to instances of type 'number'.

+TBD

+### exclusiveMinimum

+Applies only to instances of type 'number'.

+TBD

+### maximum

+Applies only to instances of type 'number'.

+TBD

+### exclusiveMaximum

+Applies only to instances of type 'number'.

+TBD

+### divisibleBy

+Applies only to instances of type 'number'.

+TBD

+### minLength

+Applies only to instances of type 'string'.

+TBD

+### maxLength

+Applies only to instances of type 'string'.

+TBD

+### pattern

+Applies only to instances of type 'string'.

+TBD

+### format

+Not supported yet.

+### enum

+Not supported yet.

+### disallow

+Not supported yet.